Prototype-Cafe-LLC/OpenSerial/README-TCP-BRIDGE.md

 ## Troubleshooting

 ### Connection Issues

-- Verify both machines are on the same VPN
+- Verify both machines are on the same network
 - Check firewall settings on Mac (allow port 8080)
 - Ensure OpenSerial server is running before starting bridge
 - Check that serial ports are correct and devices are connected

 ### Serial Port Issues

 - On Mac: Check `/dev/tty*` devices
 - On Windows: Check Device Manager for COM ports
 - Ensure devices are not in use by other applications

 ### Network Issues

 - Test connectivity: `telnet <mac-ip> 8080` from Windows
-- Check VPN connection status
+- Check network connection status
 - Verify IP addresses are correct

 ## Benefits